 (a) An Emergency General Meeting may be convened at any time by request by not less than three Clubs, in writing.
 Attendance and voting shall be as observed for an A.G.M. in Rule 5.
 The business discussed shall only be that for which the meeting was specifically called.
 In the absence of a quorum, the Meeting will adjourn for 7 days, when, if no quorum then be present, those attending shall debate and vote on the business.
 The Council subject to the same rules as above may also call an Emergency General Meeting.

 The Council shall meet at least two times in each year.
 Seven Officers and Delegates shall constitute a quorum at a Council Meeting.

 8. Casting Vote:

 The Chairman shall have only a casting vote at any Council or General Meeting.

 Items for inclusion in the Agenda of Meetings shall be in the hands of the Secretary at least 21 days before the Meeting.
 Notice of all Meetings shall be 14 days.
 No notice of motion will be accepted at the A.G.M. or E.G.M.

 Cheques on the Association funds may be signed by any two of the Chairman, Secretary and Treasurer.

 The Treasurer of the Association shall present a Balance Sheet of the year's finances at the A.G.M.
-2 Auditors, not being Officers of the Council, elected at the previous A.G.M, shall have previously audited the Balance Sheet.
-The Financial year will be from November 1st to October 31st annually.
+An accounts examiner, not being an Officer of the Council, elected at the previous A.G.M, shall have previously examined the Balance sheet The Financial year will be from November 1st to October 31st annually.